quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 As such, implementations have to take more care to avoid truncating ACK ranges before they are sent at least once.
 As discussed in {{Section 13.2.4 of QUIC-TRANSPORT}}
 this does not guarantee that every acknowledgment is seen by the sender.
-Therefore, when ACK frames are sent less often, the effect of lost or re-ordered packets with ACK frames needs to be considered more carefully when triming the ACK range.
+Therefore, when ACK frames are sent less often, the effect of lost or re-ordered packets with ACK frames needs to be considered more carefully when trimming the ACK range.

 ## Response to long idle periods